ssnell6/Using-temporal-occupancy-to-predict-avian-species-distributions/README.md

     - space_cval_rmse is the output of the k-fold spatial cross-validation analysis.
 The number suffix indicates the threshold used to indicate predicted presences (0.25, 0.5, 0.75).

 # Figures
-- The figures folder contains all visual output in PDF form.
+- The figures folder contains all visual output in PDF form resported in the manuscript.
+Supplemental or old files are in the scratch subfolder.

 # maxent
 - The maxent folder contains the maxent software required to run analyses.